Klingebeil/homepage/wiki/Futures of Journalism/informational-logistics.md

 Over the last months, I‘ve observed an idea growing inside some AI-deterministic journalism circles, which I will call *informational logistics* for now.

-The general idea here is to reshape journalism systemically around the affordances of LLM platforms like *OpenAI*, *Google*, *Perplexity* & Co.
+The general idea here is to reshape journalism systemically and radically around the affordances of LLM platforms like *OpenAI*, *Google*, *Perplexity* & Co.

-This isn't merely technological adaptation or a neutral analysis by its proponents.
-It represents a categorical shift from journalism as *meaning-making* to journalism as *supply chain management*: treating information as raw material to be processed, packaged, and delivered through algorithmic pipelines.

-*Informational logistics* redefines journalism's core function.
+This goes way beyond simple tool-like technological adaptation.
+It represents a categorical shift from journalism as *meaning-making* to journalism as *supply chain management*: treating information as raw material to be processed, packaged, and delivered through algorithmic pipelines. *Informational logistics* redefines journalism‘s core function.

 Instead of producing meaning through editorial judgment, context, and democratic accountability, it prioritises delivery efficiency and third-party algorithmic compatibility.
-This shift serves the commercial interests of tech platforms while marginalising journalism‘s essential democratic functions—and concentrating unprecedented control over information flow in the hands of a few powerful corporations.
+This shift serves the commercial interests of tech platforms while marginalising journalism‘s essential democratic functions—and concentrating control over information flow in the hands of algorithms and by exention a few powerful corporations

 Under this paradigm, newsrooms become nodes in a vast information supply chain, optimised for machine-mediated consumption.

-**The implications extend far beyond business models: when journalism is restructured around algorithmic requirements, it fundamentally alters what kinds of stories get told, how they're framed, and who ultimately controls the narrative.**

 ---